 Rutgers experts offer insight and advice on a range of topics related to COVID-19.
-This story will be updated periodically in order to share news as the pandemic evolves.

 Government scientists predict 40 places in the United States will experience higher-than-normal rates of “sunny-day flooding” this year because of rising sea levels and an abnormal El Niño weather system, according to the Associated Press.
 Rutgers climate scientist and core faculty member Robert Kopp offers commentary about the “repetitive flooding that disrupts people’s lives on a daily basis.”